Shiloh - The Place to Be

 - Professional baseball, hockey & football only minutes away.

-- Hunting, fishing, camping, boating – no matter what your leisure activities – you can find them near Shiloh.
+- Hunting, fishing, camping, boating leisure activities nearby.

-- Close to St. Louis’s Zoo, Museums, Theaters, the Arch and other attractions.
+- Close to St. Louis attractions such as the Zoo, Museums, Theaters, and the Gateway Arch.